SafeExamBrowser/seb-server-setup/docs/configuration.rst

 If you want to have JMX enabled for production environment there is a prepared default configuration in config/jmx/.
 Please refer to the
 `JMX documentation <https://docs.oracle.com/javadb/10.10.1.2/adminguide/radminjmxenabledisable.html>`_ as well the this `JMX security guide <https://gquintana.github.io/2016/09/01/Securing-remote-JMX.html>`_
-You need also the set the MONITORING_MODE flag in the docker-compose file to true as well as uncomment the port mapping 9090 to 9090 also in the seb-server service of the docker-compose file.
+You need also the set the JMX_PORT as environment veriable in the docker-compose file to the port you want to use as well as uncomment the port mapping the seb-server service of the docker-compose file.
+And make sure also the right port is set in the jmxremote.properties file.